Top Sydney Shopping Centre puts Bosch, Electro-Voice, and Dynacord on its Rider

 A recently opened shopping center in the Sydney suburb of Ryde is using a wealth of paging and BGM systems supplied from Bosch’s Communications Systems family of brands.

 Top Ryde shopping center was recently opened by Australian Prime Minister Julia Gillard, following three phases of construction.
-It is widely regarded as something of a phoenix from the flames, following the demolition of the old shopping centre at the same site in 2007.
+It is widely regarded as something of a phoenix from the flames, following the demolition of the old shopping center at the same site in 2007.
 The 78,000-sq.-m. space is home to some 290 retailers, including La Strada, a Myer department store, and Woolworths, and can accommodate over 3,000 vehicles below its multi-storey development.

 Bosch was commissioned to supply the main paging and BGM systems for the entire mall, with a Dynacord ProMatrix DPM4000 system offering paging from three Dynacord Digital Paging Consoles based on various levels of the building, all connecting to the digital matrix manager.
 Additional integrated chime and alarm signal generators, plus vocal recordings and playback, are also included.
 The inputs and internally generated signals are mixed inside the matrix, sent to the output channels, fed into an Electro-Voice NetMax N8000 system controller, and finally on to Bosch Plena zone amplifiers.